xiaonengmiao/cereal/README.md

 Cereal is a Python library for exploring cryptocurrency markets.

-CEREAL is a recursive acronym for Crypto Explorer Even Analysis and Learn.
+CEREAL is a recursive acronym for Crypto ExploreR Even Analysis and Learn.